sted/smoothdb/README.md

 ### Install

 SmoothDB can be installed using the pre-built binaries published on [github](https://github.com/sted/smoothdb/releases) for each of the supported platforms.
-Support on windows is not yet well tested.
+Support on Windows is not yet well tested.

 If you are on MacOS (or Linux) you can use Homebew to install the package: